KollerSAO/CheatSheet-Go/README.md

 ---
 ## Function
 Function are code blocks for specific task
+Same as structs first letter decides if it is visible or not
 ```go
 func functionName(parameters) (returnValues) {
   // Function body containing code to be executed